adtrak-core/adtrak-components-frontend/components/faqs/faqs-03/README.md

 ## WordPress Integration

-When integrating the FAQs component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:
+Use the following guide to add the *FAQs* module to your website:

+- Go to the Assets tab

-- Import the `acf.json` code from the assets tab to create the data model within the "site options" ACF options page
+- Download the `acf.json` file from the assets tab

+- Go to the Wordpress Admin panel

+- Got to Custom Fields > Tools and import your acf file
+- - This will create the FAQs field group in your 'Site Options' page

-- Add some content in the back end
+- Add content to the FAQs in your site options

+- From the Views tab in Fractal, copy the code for the variant you wish to use

-- Create `_components/faqs.twig`, then copy and paste the Fractal code in
+- In your theme, create `_components/faqs.twig` and paste in the Fractal code

-- Reference the include on your page template as so, passing in the context we created earlier (the `options` variable is setup to be a global variable by default):
+- On your page, include your new FAQs module using the include below:

 ```
 {% include "_components/faqs.twig" with {
   faqs: options.faqs
 } only %}
 ```

+*Note that the `options` variable is global by default*